happychriss/ePaper_Calendar_Display_stm32/README.md

 - https://launchpad.net/gcc-arm-embedded for an already compiled cross compiler (used to build the STM32 firmware)
 - The Expressif SDK (If you need a prebuild disk image for MacOSX, I'll upload mine)

-To reuse the display driver for another board, just redefine the macros to point to your GPIOs and you are good to go!

-The server should be copied to a PHP enabled server, create a config.php and fill it.
-Also create a screens/ dir and chmod it to be world readable/writtable.

 Schematics
 ----------